Your fertility plan should be too.

 The term preimplantation genetic testing (PGT – formerly known as preimplantation genetic screening and diagnosis, PGD and PGS) is defined by American Society for Reproductive Medicine (ASRM) as testing performed to screen embryos for extra or missing chromosomes when the genetic parents are known or presumed to be chromosomally normal.

-Having an extra or missing chromosome(s) (called aneuploidy) can result in lack of implantation of an embryo, pregnancy loss, and children born with chromosomal abnormalities (i.e. Down syndrome, Turner syndrome, trisomy 13).
+Having an extra or missing chromosome(s), also known as aneuploidy, can result in a lack of implantation of an embryo, pregnancy loss, and children born with chromosomal abnormalities (i.e. Down syndrome, Turner syndrome, trisomy 13).

 The purpose of PGT-M is to identify an unaffected embryo for transfer, thereby eliminating the chance that a child would be affected by the known disease or abnormality.

 Genetic testing is not necessarily a recommended component for all patients undergoing IVF, although the frequency of its use is rapidly increasing.

 The following outlines some of the common reasons a patient/couple might choose to genetically test embryos.

 Aneuploidy is an abnormal number of chromosomes in embryos, related to the chronological aging of eggs.